mehmetbacik/blog-management/README.md

 # Blog Management System

-A full-stack blog management system with role-based authentication, real-time updates, and a modern responsive design.
+A comprehensive blog management system built with full-stack technologies.
+This project features role-based authentication for secure user access, real-time updates for dynamic content management, and a modern, responsive design for an optimal user experience across devices.
+Users can create, edit, and manage posts, while admins have full control over user roles and content moderation.

 ## Features